 Imagine, you have a request from a customer.
 Your team is supposed to develop a new software product in the nearest time.
 What you need to do as a project manager is to find people on your team who are available and can take responsibility for this task.
+Transparency not only visibility within a project team.
+Transparency is a culture of open communication.
+How your team should know about your main goals on a project?
 What are your ordinary actions?

-If your question is yes, we are here to relief your PM pain :) Here’s some of Activity Timeline’s features we’ll cover in this blog post:
+If your question is yes, we are here to relieve your PM pain :) Here are some of Activity Timeline’s features we’ll cover in this blog post:

 What does it include?

-Milestones Panel is an additional hidden panel appearing above the team members timelines.
+Milestones Panel is an additional hidden panel appearing above the team members’ timelines.
 It displays unresolved JIRA issues based on a Due Date field.
-In addition, you may add your own custom milestones onto this panel.
+In addition, you may add your own custom milestones to this panel.